jmcurran/NZSA-IASC-Prog/03-Wednesday.Rmd

 Murray Jorgensen<br />
 Auckland University of Technology<br />
 </p>
-<span>**Abstract:**</span> Multimix is the name for a class of multivariate finite mixture models
-designed with clustering (<span>*unsupervised learning*</span>)
+<span>**Abstract:**</span> Multimix is the name for a class of multivariate finite mixture models designed with clustering (<span>*unsupervised learning*</span>) in mind.
-in mind.
 It is also a name for a program to fit these models, written in Fortran77 by Lyn Hunt as part of her Waikato PhD thesis.

-Why convert to R?
-Although written in the 1990s Multimix is easy to convert to modern GNU Fortran (gfortran) but there are advantages to having an R version available.
+**Why convert to R?** Although written in the 1990s Multimix is easy to convert to modern GNU Fortran (gfortran) but there are advantages to having an R version available.
 For users this means a simpler way of reading in the data and describing the form of the model.
 Also for ongoing development of improvement and modifications of the Multimix models.
-R’s interactive environment provides a more comfortable place for experimentation.
+R's interactive environment provides a more comfortable place for experimentation.
 Designing the new program.
 Rather than attempt any sort of translation of the old code, the new R version of Multimix is designed from the beginning as an R program.
 In my talk I will describe some of the design decisions made and the reasons for them.
 A particular concern was that the R version be as fast as possible.

-How to package up the new program?
-Two versions of Multimix in R have been developed, a
-<span>*global*</span> version with many global variables employed,
-and a <span>*nested*</span> version restricting the scope of variables to the surrounding function.
+**How to package up the new program?** Two versions of Multimix in R have been developed, a <span>*global*</span> version with many global variables employed, and a <span>*nested*</span> version restricting the scope of variables to the surrounding function.
 The pluses and minuses of each approach will be described.
 I am conscious that I may not always have made the best design decisions and comments from others will be welcomed.

-<span>**Keywords:**</span> multivariate finite mixture models,
-clustering, package, global, local
+<span>**Keywords:**</span> multivariate finite mixture models, clustering, package, global, local
 <p class="pagebreak"></p>
 <p style="background-color:#ccccff;text-align:center">Wednesday 13<sup>th</sup> 11:10 OGGB4 (260-073)</p>
 ## Specification Of GARCH Model Under Asymmetric Error Innovations {#talk_007 .unnumbered}